-(a.)
-A player's third offense (red flag) in a game will result in suspension for the remainder of the game with no substitute allowed for the next two minutes of play.
-After that, a substitute will be allowed for the balance of the game and the player will remain suspended for the player's next game of equal or higher handicap with a substitute allowed.
+- (a.)
+A player's third offense, if sufficiently severe, may be a red flag, as described in subparagraph (1)(c.) above.
+A player's fourth offense shall, without exception, be a red flag.
+A red flag in a game will result in suspension for the remainder of the game with no substitute allowed for the next two minutes of play.
+After that, a substitute will be allowed for the balance of the game and the player will remain suspended for the player's next game of equal or higher handicap for the same team with a substitute allowed.
 All substitution rules apply.
-This penalty may be increased by the Host Tournament Committee and/or the Association.
-The Umpire(s), at their sole discretion, may award two yellow flags or a red flag with imposed penalties as described above for a player's first or second offense. (b.)
-If a player demonstrates unsportsmanlike conduct after the game ends, the Umpire shall award a yellow flag and the player will start their next game with a yellow flag.
-This penalty may be increased by the Host Tournament Committee and/or the Association.
-If the player has no remaining games in the Event, the penalty will be carried over to the first game of the player's next Event of equal or higher handicap.
+This penalty may be increased by the Host Tournament Committee and/ or the Association.
+The Umpire(s), in their sole discretion, may award two or three yellow flags or a red flag with imposed penalties as described above for a player's first, second or third offense. - (b.)
+If a player demonstrates unsportsmanlike conduct after the game ends, the Umpire(s), in their sole discretion, may award that player either two yellow flags or a red flag, depending on the severity of the unsportsmanlike conduct.
+If the player is awarded two yellow flags for unsportsmanlike conduct after the game ends, he or she must sit out for the first two minutes of play in his or her next game of equal or higher handicap for the same team with no substitute allowed for those two minutes of play in that game.
+If the player is awarded a red flag for unsportsmanlike conduct after the game ends, he or she shall be suspended for the entirety of his or her next game of equal or higher handicap for the same team with no substitute allowed for the first two minutes of play in that game.